Our free membership, business.com+, takes the pain out of choosing new business services.

 Limitations

 Vonage is a customizable phone solution that works well for companies that need to scale capabilities up or down seasonally.
-However, it can cost more than other phone systems when adding à la carte features.
-For example, Vonage doesn’t include toll-free numbers or faxing with subscriptions.
-Our Nextiva review noted that all plans come with toll-free numbers, minutes and virtual faxing.
+However, this model can cost more than other phone systems when you add the à la carte features.
+For example, Vonage doesn’t include toll-free numbers or faxing in its subscription plans.
+In our Nextiva review, you’ll see that all its packages come with toll-free numbers, minutes and virtual faxing.

-SMBs with advanced call routing configurations and an international client base may prefer an alternative.
-For example, 8×8 has unlimited global calling to 14 or 48 countries, which can save businesses money as they expand.
-Find out more in our review of 8×8
+Vonage’s one-year contracts may be a turnoff, and its limited AI, video and collaboration features are disappointing.
+Also, SMBs with advanced call routing needs and an international client base may prefer an alternative platform.
+Rival 8×8 has unlimited global calling to 14 or 48 countries (depending on the plan), which can save businesses money as they expand.
+Find out more in our review of 8×8.

 Methodology

-Since Vonage works over the internet, no hardware is required.
-Vonage web, desktop and mobile apps provide calling features.
+No, you don't need equipment for Vonage.
+Since the phone system works over the internet, no hardware is required; the web, desktop and mobile apps facilitate the calling features.
+However, you can purchase phone sets if you want a physical setup.

-Vonage super users and account administrators can cancel online only if they sign up online.
-Otherwise, they must call Vonage.
-If your company signs a contract, Vonage may charge an early termination fee equal to the cost of your remaining agreement.
+Yes, you can cancel a Vonage business account.
+However, if you've signed a long-term contract, the company may charge an early termination fee equal to the cost of your remaining agreement.

-Vonage offers dynamic caller ID settings.
-Companies and users can decide what is displayed for outbound calls.
-You even have the option to show “private” or “unavailable.”
+Vonage will show your business information in the caller ID only if you want it to.
+Vonage offers dynamic caller ID settings that let users decide what is displayed for outbound calls.
+You even have the option to show "private" or "unavailable."

 Bottom Line